AI Visibility Tiers: Legibility, Eligibility, and Extractability

 There’s a faster way to run this diagnostic than guessing: watch the language AI systems use when they respond to queries about you.
 Hedge language — she claims, according to their website, appears to specialize in, you should evaluate whether, limited track record — is the machine’s confidence score made visible.
 It’s not random phrasing.
 Each phrase maps to a specific node failure, which maps to a specific tier.

 The Hedge Signal Diagnostic is the full framework for reading this language as structured data.
-Here’s the shortcut version mapped to LER:
+Here’s the shortcut version mapped to LEE:

 Identity Hedges Point to Legibility